Experts in the U.S. are warning of a mental health crisis as people's lives remain upended by the pandemic.

-"COVID-19 really hits on so many different pieces that could impact someone's mental health," said Pooja Lakshmin, MD, a board-certified psychiatrist specializing in women's mental health.
+"COVID-19 really hits on so many different pieces that could impact someone's mental health," Pooja Lakshmin, MD, a board-certified psychiatrist specializing in women's mental health, told "Good Morning America" in May.
 "One thing that we know is so important for mental health is community and being around other people that we feel close to, and because of COVID-19, that's also been taken away from us."

 Lakshmin, also a clinical assistant professor of psychiatry at the George Washington University School of Medicine, has created an online community through her Instagram account, where she now shares tips on dealing with coronavirus-specific mental health issues and resources for help.

 "Now more than ever, the public is looking for reassurance and guidance around how to take care of their mental health," she said, noting that social media is not a substitute for medical treatment or psychotherapy.
 "I really think it's important for mental health providers and physicians to meet people where they are."

 Here are nine tips from Lakshmin to help strengthen your mental health as the coronavirus pandemic continues.